-Casual cyclists who are preparing for a long distance ride like Face of America are encouraged to undertake some training rides prior to the event.
+Casual cyclists who are preparing for a long distance ride like Face of America Gettysburg are encouraged to undertake some training rides prior to arriving in Arlington for the program start.
 This can be as simple as riding your bike regularly in the weeks prior to Face of America, either on your own or with groups of other cyclists, increasing your miles and your physical fitness so you feel comfortable in riding ten to 15 miles between rest stops.
 Having some miles under your belt and being familiar with riding skills will help you enjoy your journey to the historic Civil War battlefields of Gettysburg.

 For those athletes who are serious about training and want to undertake a more vigorous routine, Coach Parker has written a comprehensive and detailed training guide for long bicycle rides.
 Published online by World T.E.A.M., this free 24-page guide includes detailed information about getting into top cycling shape and preparing for a two-day, 110-mile ride.
 Read Coach Parker’s guide online or download the PDF for easy reference.

-Seeking more information to help you in your training?
+Seeking more information to help your training?
 USA Cycling-certified coach Bob Hillery prepared a series of helpful tips and suggestions about training and cycling preparation.
-In these articles, Coach Hillery discusses ride position, warming up for rides, exercises, food and hydration and last minute preparation.
+In these articles, Coach Hillery discusses ride position, warming up for rides, exercises, food and hydration, and last minute preparation.

 It may seem counter-intuitive, but taking some time off to relax makes sense in a training campaign.
 Dr. Erik A. Ward of the NOVA Pain & Rehab Center provides some details in training practices.
 He also discusses back pain, which can be a serious issue for many cyclists, particularly those participating in long rides.
 Proper fitting of a bike is the answer.